GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-4_rhino-nurbs.md

 But when it came to industrial mass production, there was a problem.
 The exact opposite problem, in fact, to the one of drawing algebraic curves in the time of Descartes: smooth, freeform curves were easy enough to draw, using a spline, but there was no mathematical way to describe them.
 (Even the examples above use parabolas or catenaries, rather than freeform curves.)

-A method for describing freeform curves and surfaces for use in industrial and computational production was devised by two engineers working for car manufacturers in France, Pierre Bezier (Renault) and Paul de Casteljau (Citroën).
+A method for describing freeform curves and surfaces for use in industrial and computational production was devised by two engineers working for car manufacturers in France, Pierre Bézier (Renault) and Paul de Casteljau (Citroën).
 Within a few years, cars went from looking like this:

 ![Citroen CV2](images/12-4/citroen-cv2.jpg#img-left)
 *Citroën CV2*